 I challenge the notion that the British tank and armoured vehicle industry is dead, that we don’t buy enough, and should just jack it all in and buy Abrams or Leopard.

-Listen to the online doom casting and one could be forgiven for thinking that all is lost for the British armoured fighting vehicle industry, that feckless governments and an incompetent MoD have allowed it to shrink to the point of irrelevance.
+Listen to the online doom casting, and one could be forgiven for thinking that all is lost for the British armoured fighting vehicle industry.
+Feckless governments and an incompetent MoD have allowed it to shrink to the point of irrelevance.

-Many others also do so with the exception of MBTs, such as Spain, Sweden or Turkey, and others such as India are rapidly catching up.
+Many others also do so except for MBTs, such as Spain, Sweden or Turkey, and others such as India are rapidly catching up.

 Why then, is the UK so uniquely poorly placed, so helpless and all round useless, that we should just give up and buy a Leopard or Abrams?